awsdocs/amazon-vpc-user-guide/doc_source/flow-logs-s3.md

 bucket_ARN/optional_folder/AWSLogs/aws_account_id/vpcflowlogs/region/year/month/day/log_file_name.log.gz
 ```

-Similarly, the log file's file name is determined by the flow log's ID, Region, and the date and time it was created\.
+Similarly, the log file's file name is determined by the flow log's ID, Region, and the date and time that it was created by the flow logs service\.
 File names use the following format\.

 ```
 aws_account_id_vpcflowlogs_region_flow_log_id_timestamp_hash.log.gz